 - Protecting patient from the environment while awaiting extrication and/or transport.
 This may require an improvised shelter and insulation to protect the patient and providers from rain, snow and wind.

 - Requesting additional resources/personnel early if an extended care call is suspected.
 Resources to consider but are not limited to:

 - o NH Fish and Game

 - Rescue organizations

-- Technical Climbers
+- o Technical Climbers

 - Snowmobile, ATV or boat

-- o Helicopters
+- Helicopters

-- o Tracking dogs
+- Tracking dogs

 - Swift water technicians

 - Oral fluids to maintain a patient's hydration and high energy foods to maintain caloric requirements, if the patient is conscious and able to swallow.

 - Limited resources due to difficulty accessing patient and/or transporting equipment to the patient's location.
 These resources may include:

-- o Oxygen
+- Oxygen

-- o Suction
+- Suction

 - Cardiac Monitor/AED

 - o Pulse Oximetry

 - Capnography

-- o Glucose Meter
+- Glucose Meter

-- o BP Cuff and Stethoscope
+- BP Cuff and Stethoscope

-- o Intravenous access
+- Intravenous access

-- o Medications
+- Medications

-- o Communication with online medical control
+- Communication with online medical control